-9 A Low-Balance Household fee will be charged quarterly, in addition to any applicable annual account fee, to Morgan Stanley households with less than \$25,000 in eligible assets and liabilities.
-Eligible assets and liabilities are based upon the higher of the average month-end assets and liabilities over the previous three months or the month-end assets on the last day of the previous month.
+7 A Low-Balance Household fee will be charged quarterly, in addition to any applicable annual account fee, to Morgan Stanley households with less than \$25,000 in eligible assets and liabilities.
+Eligible assets and liabilities are based upon the higher of the average month-end assets and liabilities over the previous three months and/or less than \$25,000 on the last day of the previous month.
 All accounts within a household will be included in determining the total eligible assets and liabilities.
 The fee will be charged to only one account in the household.
-If there is more than one eligible account in the household, the household will be assessed the fee in ascending market value in the following order: Active Assets Accounts (including Business Accounts), Basic Security Accounts, IRAs, Only Active Assets Accounts, Basic Securities Accounts and certain IRAs (Traditional, Rollover, Inherited or Roth) can be charged the Low-Balance Household fee.
-The Low-Balance Household fee is waived for Morgan Stanley Virtual Advisor (MSVA) households.
-The following account types may be waived: Advisory, employee accounts, certain IRAs (SEP, SIMPLE, SAR-SEP), VIP, RPM, CSX, Delivery Versus Payment ("DVP")/Receive Versus Payment ("RVP"), Direct Share Business ("DSB"), Self-Directed and MSAL Accounts that only hold Annuities/Insurance, zero balance accounts and closed accounts may be waived.
-Other product-specific exemptions and other exclusions may apply.
+If there is more than one eligible account in the household, the household will be assessed the fee in ascending market value in the following order: Active Assets Accounts (including Business Accounts), Basic Security Accounts, IRAs.
+Only Active Assets Accounts, Basic Securities Accounts and certain IRAs (Traditional, Rollover, Inherited or Roth) can be charged the Low-Balance Household fee.
+Certain IRAs (SEP, SIMPLE, SAR-SEP), VIP and RPM accounts are excluded from the Low-Balance Household fee.
+Managed accounts within branches (including TRAK CGCM and TRAK Fund Solution) are excluded from the Low-Balance Household fee.
+The Low-Balance Household fee is waived for Client Advisory Center (CAC) households.
 Clients new to Morgan Stanley have one year from the date the new household has been established before the quarterly Low-Balance Household fee is assessed.